Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 Millions of people visit Scotland every year from all around the world.
 While it is, of course, understandable, it is in many ways regrettable that the vast majority of those people visit only the most famous tourist attractions and population centres.
 This means that a high percentage of visitors miss out on seeing the lesser-known gems which Scotland has to offer in abundance.

-This page is dedicated to taking a step back from Edinburgh, Glasgow, Loch Ness, and the likes, and affording a look at alternative destinations which may very well be of wider appeal in Scotland.
-It will look at four very different parts of Scotland, diverse not only geographically, but in terms of accessibility and population density.
+This page is dedicated to taking a step back from Edinburgh, Glasgow, Loch Ness, and the like, and it takes a look at alternative destinations which may very well be of wider appeal in Scotland.
+It will look at four very different parts of Scotland, which are diverse not only geographically, but in terms of accessibility and population density.
 There are unlikely to be any coach tours or packaged trips which will take in all of these locations, but each can be accessed via public transport or by renting a car.